 Don’t apply any manufactured fertilizers before testing your soil first – some chemical fertilizers can make bad soil even worse rather than helping to restore it.

 To provide a layer of protection and help restore nutrients, consider mulching your garden with organic matter like lawn clippings and leaves when you’re not planting.
-If the soil tests show that pH levels are off-balance, then you’ll need to find a way to amend this; the more chemical ingredients used on the soil in the past, the more damage that you may have done.
+If the soil tests show that pH levels are off-balance, then you’ll need to find a way to amend this; the more chemical ingredients used on the soil in the past, the more damage you may have done.

 Correcting a wrong PH balance is a simple and inexpensive fix.
 You just need to add lime.
 You can buy limestone at your local garden or home improvement store.